 As it happens, I agree with Chris’s position.
 I contend that, if a person doesn’t have access to a rather large and complex web of metaphors, symbols, and references from

 their own culture the culture in which they live (please note the critical difference there), they are excluded from opportunities within that culture.
-Ultimately, being unable to navigate warp and woof of the surrounding culture leaves people in a state of alienation, and, like it or not, in every region of our plant there is a dominant culture that prevails, and people need access to the culture the region they inhabit in order to fully participate in society.
+Ultimately, being unable to navigate the warp and woof of their surrounding culture leaves people in a state of alienation.
+And, like it or not, in every region of our planet there is a dominant culture that prevails.
+People need access to the culture of the place that they inhabit in order to participate in society.
 I, for example, have fairly decent knowledge of communist cinema during 1960s Hungary.
 While this is quite nice, it serves me little to no purpose on a day-to-day basis.
 Were I a film scholar, it would be useful.
-But I am not, so it is not.
+But I’m not, so it isn’t.
 Better, say, that I have a decent understanding of the Mary Celeste.
 Why the Mary Celeste?
 Well let’s have a look at a headline from today’s Sunday Times:

 Without an understanding the Mary Celeste, a reader of this text misses most of the meaning in the headline.
-But knowledge of the Mary Celeste is not the only “home” knowledge a resident of Britain needs to unlock meaning here; there is other cultural knowledge and concepts that must be known and understood in the forty-or-so words: paradox, the current British prime minister, that in Britain political mandate is granted by a general election, what a general election is, the result of the recent general election, and what Brexit is.
+But knowledge of the Mary Celeste is not the only knowledge a resident of Britain needs to unlock meaning here; there is other cultural knowledge and concepts that must be recognised and understood in the forty-or-so words: paradox, that Theresa May is the current British prime minister, that in Britain political mandate is granted by a general election, what a general election is, the result of the recent general election, and what Brexit is.

 Let’s investigate another:

 Here, readers need to be aware of the different cultural stereotypes that are associated with people of old and new money.
 They need to be au fait with ideas about the corrupting influence of money, and how, in Britain, these are overtly connected with a person’s class.
-The need to know what a hereditary peer is, and to understand that they will require a fairly well-developed understanding of how the Palace of Westminster operates.
-They will need to understand the stereotypes associated with hereditary peers, in order to understand the reference to his being “157”, as well as stereotypes around how they behave in parliament, if they are to infer what Liddle is implying when he says: “I’m not sure he knew who he was, or what he was doing?”
+They need to know what a hereditary peer is, and to understand that they will require a fairly well-developed understanding of how the Palace of Westminster operates.
+They will also need to understand the stereotypes associated with hereditary peers, in order to understand the reference to his being “157”, as well as stereotypes around how they behave in parliament, if they are to infer what Liddle is implying when he says: “I’m not sure he knew who he was, or what he was supposed to be doing.”

-Some people believe it is elitist to foreground the teaching of certain knowledge and culture, but, in a wonderfully succinct tweet, Rebecca Foster exposed the fallacy of this position.
+Some people believe it is elitist to foreground the teaching of particular knowledge and culture, but, in a wonderfully succinct tweet, Rebecca Foster exposed the fallacy of this position.
 She said: “I think it’s elitist NOT to teach challenging texts to certain groups of students.”
 I’ve already addressed the issue of challenging texts, but there is a broader truth implied by Rebecca’s words, and it comes down to the difference between “is” and “ought”.
 While no one culture is objectively better than another, all people in society ought to have access to the cultural knowledge that will allow them to be socially mobile, should they wish to be; elitism is not about the content of but access to that culture.
 The snob is not the man who asserts we should teach Latin, but the man contends Latin is not for those he considers socially inferior.
-If you’re arguing that certain knowledge isn’t “for” certain children, you are the snob.
+If you’re arguing that certain knowledge isn’t for certain children, then take a look in the mirror, because you are the snob.

 At KS3 especially, I believe we need to conceive of ourselves as teachers of culture, as well as teachers of our subject.
 Even today, I have basically no scientific knowledge.
 I’m embarassed to admit it, but I could not tell you for sure what Galileo (something to do with telescopes?) or Newton (electricity?) did, just that they are important.
-I know basically nothing about the ancient Greeks and Romans.
-I know actually nothing about art or art history and feel entirely like a philistine if I get dragged into an art gallery, so what I’ll do is walk around talking about how boring and rubbish it all is, as a cover for my ignorance.
-I’m sure most who are reading this can easilly bring to mind a raft of pupils who blanket their ignorance with similar behaviour in the classroom.
-All this despite having a first-class degree in English!
-Bizarrely, all this knowledge would be useful to me as an English teacher, for, in an English classroom, any subject can become relevant at a moment’s notice (I think it was David Didau who said at #REdRugby yesterday that knowledge is “Velcro”, ie it sticks to other knowledge).
-But as an adult, knowing where to look and what to read is tricky.
-It would have been far more useful had I been taught some of it by an expert teacher when I was at school.
+Until fairly recently, I knew basically nothing about the ancient Greeks and Romans, actually nothing about art or art history, and felt entirely like a philistine if I got dragged into an art gallery.
+So I’d walk around gibbering about how boring and rubbish I thought it all was, as a cover for my ignorance (and I’m sure most who are reading this can easilly bring to mind a raft of pupils who blanket their ignorance with similar behaviour in the classroom).
+And all this despite having a first-class degree in English!
+Bizarrely, all this knowledge is useful to me as an English teacher, for, in an English classroom, any subject can become relevant at a moment’s notice (I think it was David Didau who said at #REdRugby yesterday that knowledge is “Velcro”, ie it sticks to other knowledge).
+But as an adult, knowing where to look and what to read can be tricky.
+It’s far better to taught it by an expert teacher at school.